pingcap/docs/tidb-cloud/serverless-driver.md

 ## Pricing

-The serverless driver itself is free but using the driver to access data generates Request Units (RUs) and storage usage.
+The serverless driver itself is free, but accessing data with the driver generates [Request Units (RUs)](/tidb-cloud/tidb-cloud-glossary.md#request-unit) and storage usage.
 The pricing follows the [TiDB Serverless pricing](https://www.pingcap.com/tidb-serverless-pricing-details/) model.

 ## Limitations